Trump’s stock surges on the last day before the election

 The Trump stock is a “meme stock,” a speculative trade that can vary wildly for just about any reason.

-The broader stock market Monday was also bouncing around a bit, although it was far less volatile than Trump’s media stock.
+The broader stock market Monday also bounced around a bit, although it was far less volatile than Trump’s media stock.

 The-CNN-Wire